csaez/csaez.github.io/src/content/2015-02-09_switching-to-vim.md

 poetic here, commands work like verbs and can be combined in interesting ways... you'll see).

-To summarize: indeed, _I was doing it wrong_.
+To summarize: _indeed, I was doing it wrong_.

-By the way, [this article](article) has helped me a lot.
+By the way, [this article][article] has helped me a lot.

 ### To this day...